whage/thesis/thesis.md

 runtime checks to rule out errors.
 For example, they may check array bounds or division operations and generate recoverable exceptions.
 This checking process during runtime is called dynamic checking.
 [@cardelli-96]

-**TODO: move to static languages part?**

-> Even statically checked languages usually need to perform tests at run time to achieve safety. [...]
-> The fact that a language is statically checked does not necessarily mean that execution can proceed entirely blindly.
-> [@cardelli-96, p.
-3]

 By using the facilities provided by the type system, we can add more information in our programs.
 We can create a safety-net against execution errors by making it possible for automated tools to verify the steps